numbas/editor-docs/source/question-reference.rst

 Statement
 =========

-The statement is a :ref:`content-area` which appears at the top of the question, before any input boxes.
+The statement is a content area which appears at the top of the question, before any input boxes.
 Use the statement to set the question and provide any information the student needs to answer it.

 Variables